vkbo/novelWriter/docs/source/int_started.rst

 all supported operating systems.

 To install from PyPi you must first have the ``python`` and ``pip`` commands available on your system.
-If you don't, see specific instructions for your operating system in this documentation on how to get the Python environment set up.
+If you are on Windows, and don't have Python installed, see :ref:`a_started_win_py` for help.

 To install novelWriter from PyPi, use the following command: